 RFC 8226: Secure Telephone Identity Credentials: Certificates

-draft-ietf-stir-passport-shaken SHAKEN PASSporT extensions
+RFC 8588 SHAKEN PASSporT extensions

+draft-ietf-stir-passport-divert: PASSporT Extension for Diverted Calls

-Related SHAKEN Framework and Informational documents
+Related SHAKEN Framework documents

-RFC 5280: Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile

 The following proposal, referred to as “AT&T’s Tagging Optimization”, is premised on the fact that many calls originating in a service provider’s network stay within that network:

 https://access.atis.org/apps/group_public/download.php/33957/IPNNI-2017-00037R000.pdf

 So, rather than signing the calls at origination, the information that would be required to build the PASSporT is captured at the time of call in origination in SIP P- headers.
-If, and when, the call leaves the service provider’s network, the P- headers are used to populate the fields in the PASSporT by invoking the SSVS API.
+If, and when, the call leaves the service provider’s network, the P- headers are used to populate the fields in the PASSporT by invoking the Signing and Signature Validation Server (SSVS) API described in section 5.2.

+Authentication/Verification Service API (ATIS-1000082)

+This document introduces an optional API between the Authentication and Verification Services and a centralized signing and signature validation server to the SHAKEN Framework [ATIS-1000074].
+In many cases the signing and validation of the signature require cryptographic processors such as Hardware Security Modules (HSMs) for optimal performance.
+This API facilitates a model whereby the core AS functionality is deployed on an existing application server in the service provider’s network as opposed to a standalone AS server.

+The following diagram highlights the functional model introduced to support the API:

+Display Framework (ATIS-1000081)

+This document provides guidelines related to the display of verified Caller ID information on the User Equipment (UE) in a uniform manner.
+The guidelines are in the form of best practices based on a review of industry standards and studies on the effectiveness of warning signs and human factors related to the reading and comprehension of variable messages (text and symbolic).
+The guidelines are not prescriptive, but rather are recommendations for consideration by all stakeholders (service providers, equipment manufacturers and analytics providers) in the deployment of verified Caller ID displays and composition of its related messages.

 SHAKEN: Governance and Certificate Management (ATIS-1000080)